alissin/little-big-tips/raycast-patrol-detection/README.md

 We will implement a raycast with a ray rounding the enemy and if the player comes close, it will be detected.
 To get it more realistic, we could set a ray with a long distance in front of the enemy but a short one when behind, like so (click to see the behaviour in action):

 > [![raycast patrol detection](./../z_images/raycast-patrol-detection_small.png)](https://youtu.be/y9Yd5Q0NrgE)

+Feel free to try this behaviour on the playable demonstration / prototype: [The Dungeon](https://simmer.io/@alissin/the-dungeon).<br/>
+<sub>_Note_: The purpose of this demonstration is to evaluate this gameplay mechanic.
+The props are free assets from the Asset Store.</sub>

 In the hierarchy, create a game object and name it as `Enemy`: